indica-mcf/Indica/doc/design.rst

 libraries to retrieve equilibrium data typically work in these coordinates.

-A :py:class:`~src.converters.CoordinateTransform` class is defined to handle this process.
+A :py:class:`~indica.converters.CoordinateTransform` class is defined to handle this process.
 This is an abstract class which will have a different subclass for each type of coordinate system.
 It has two abstract methods (both private), for converting coordinates to and from